mattermost/docs/source/install/cloud-changelog.md

 ### Highlights

 #### GitLab Playbooks Integration
- - Through the updated [GitLab integration and playbook task actions](https://mattermost.com/marketplace/gitlab-plugin/), teams can automate release management processes to help increase efficiency and reduce errors.
+ - Using the updated [GitLab integration and task actions in Mattermost Playbooks](https://mattermost.com/marketplace/gitlab-plugin/), teams can automate release management processes to help increase efficiency and reduce errors.

 ### Improvements